AxiomAlive/imbaml/README.md

 ### Prerequisites

 1. Python interpreter 3.10.
-2. Installation of requirements.
+2. Installation of requirements for each specific AutoML.

 ### Usage example

 To run a [benchmark](https://imbalanced-learn.org/stable/references/generated/imblearn.datasets.fetch_datasets.html#imblearn.datasets.fetch_datasets) just type in the terminal:
 ```
-./experiment.sh
+./benchmark.sh
 ```

 By default, benchmark for ImbaML will be run.<br/>